QUO VADIS BOYS CAMP

 The boys will be accompanied by at least one adult facilitator and at least one volunteer per group of 10 boys at all times.
 All our facilitators and volunteers are fingerprinted and have taken the safe environment training in accordance with the Diocese of Orange.

-Where will my daughter be staying throughout the week of camp?
+Where will my son be staying throughout the week of camp?